leapcode/pysqlcipher/README.rst

 pysqlcipher
 ===========

-this library is an experimental fork of pysqlite, and is statically linked against sqlcipher.
+This library is a fork of pysqlite.
+It is still in beta state (although it's strongly used in development in some linux environments).
+It links against against libsqlcipher.

 Original code (c) 2004-2007 Gerhard Häring

-Packaging for SQLCipher (c) 2013 Kali Kaneko
+Packaging for SQLCipher (c) 2013-2014 Kali Kaneko

 Usage